Captain Future: Score

 The original incidental music was composed by Yuji Ohno, while the English-dubbed version had a new soundtrack composed by Mark Mercury.
 Mercury's work survived on the Latin American version, but a new opening was added for it, composed by Shuki Levy and sung by Chilean performer Juan Guillermo Aguirre (a.k.a.
 "Capitán Memo").

 For the German version, a completely new soundtrack was created by German composer Christian Bruhn.
 To this day, the futuristic synth disco funk soundtrack is considered cult for giving the series the right feeling.
 A soundtrack CD was released in 1995.
 A remix of the theme Feinde greifen an ("enemies attack") by German DJ Phil Fuldner, called "The Final", entered the top ten of the German and Austrian single charts in 1998.
-The German publisher Bastei-Verlag released a Captain Future comic series with original adventures.

 Episodes

 Related works by Allen Steele

-"The Death of Captain Future" (Asimov's Science Fiction, October 1995) is a novella by Allen Steele set in Steele's "Near Space" realistic near future setting of expansion into the solar system.
+"The Death of Captain Future" (Asimov's Science Fiction, October 1995) is a novella by American writer Allen Steele set in Steele's "Near Space" realistic near future setting of expansion into the Solar System.
 Here, Steele contrasts the more gritty setting with the naïvety of the titular character.
 In story, a man named Bo McKinnon collects "ancient pulp magazines" and acts out a fantasy life based on the Captain Future stories.
 The novella won the 1996 Hugo Award for Best Novella.
 An audio drama version of the story appeared as a play produced by Seeing Ear Theater.
 "The Exile of Evening Star" (Asimov's Science Fiction, January 1999) continues and concludes the story.
 It includes many quotes from the original magazines.

 Steele's Avengers of the Moon: A Captain Future Novel (Tor Books 2017) is a continuity reboot which gently updates the narrative (including the science) to fit with a more modern sensibility.
 It was authorized by Hamilton's estate.
 The novel features the main characters from the original stories and presents a new origin story for its protagonist.
 The Return of Ul Quorn, a quartet novella series published by the revived Amazing Stories magazine, followed as the sequel of Avengers of the Moon; the first entitled Captain Future in Love (2019), the second entitled The Guns of Pluto (2020), the third entitled 1,500 Light Years from Home (2021), and the fourth entitled The Horror at Jupiter (2021).
 The Guns of Pluto included a reprint of Hamilton's story "The Harpers of Titan" and 1,500 Light Years from Home included a long-lost musical parody.